DSJenn/pdsnd_github/README.md

 Exploring Bikeshare in US

 ### Description
-Making use of Python to explore data related to bike share systems for three major cities in the US.
+Making use of Python to explore data related to bike share systems for three major cities in the US: Chicago, New York City, and Washington.

 ### Files used
 bikeshare.py